 Road markings are materials used on a road surface and asphalt to show information like pedestrian crossings, lane markings, and designated parking spaces.
 The types of road markings include:

 Paint is the dominant road marking that is used around the world, followed by thermoplastics.
 Plastic particles break off from thermoplastics and form polymer tapes due to corrosion by vehicles causing wear.
 Weathering also slowly turns them into smaller fragments.
-These fragments move through rainfall and air, finding their way into marine environments.
+These fragments move through rainfall and air, finding their way into waterways, resulting in marine microplastic pollution.

 Plastic microbeads are a primary material for manufacturing some personal care and cosmetic products.
 You can find plastic microbeads in exfoliating and cleansing products like body washes, toothpaste, and facial scrubs.